Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Twisted Indices

 Putting together the various equalities described above, we deduce that the $A$-twisted index of the ADHM quiver theory of rank $N$ computes an index for BPS bound states of a configuration consisting of $N$ $D2$ branes wrapped on the compact $\mathbb{P}^{1}$ of the conifold in the presence of a single $D6$ brane and an arbitrary number of $D0$ branes.
 The vortex counting parameter $\zeta$ corresponds to $\mathfrak{q}$ where $-\mathfrak{q}$ is the fugacity for $D0$ brane charge, while the fugacity $t^{-\frac{1}{2}}$ for the Coulomb branch $R$ symmetry corresponds to the fugacity $y$ for spin on the IIA side.
 More precisely,

 Such a correspondence can be motivated heuristically as follows.
 The ADHM quiver theory on $\mathbb{R}^{1,2}$ can be realised in Type IIA string theory as the worldvolume theory of $N$ $D2$ branes in the presence of a single $D6$ on flat ten dimensional space.
 In this context the vortices of the 3d gauge theory correspond to $D0$ branes bound to the $D2$s.
-The vacuum moduli space of the 3d theory corresponds to motion of $N$ identical $D2$s in the eight transverse dimensions.
-Motion in the four tranverse dimensions parallel to the $D6$ corresponds to the Higgs branch of the 3d theory while motion in the four remaining transverse dimensions corresponds to the Coulomb branch.
+The vacuum moduli space of the 3d theory corresponds to motion of $N$ identical $D2$s in the eight transverse dimensions.\footnote{One of which arises from the dual photon and becomes a geometrical dimension when lifted to M theory.} Motion in the four tranverse dimensions parallel to the $D6$ corresponds to the Higgs branch of the 3d theory while motion in the four remaining transverse dimensions corresponds to the Coulomb branch.
 The $A$-twisted index arises from compactification of the three-dimensional theory on $\mathbb{P}^{1}$ with a twist involving the Higgs branch $R$-symmetry.
 Such twisted compactifications of the $D$-brane world volume can indeed be realised in string theory by wrapping the branes on a non-trivial cycle in a Calabi-Yau threefold \cite{Bershadsky:1995qy} where the R-symmetry twist is induced by the non-trivial fibering of the normal bundle over $\mathbb{P}^{1}$.
 It would be interesting to make this precise in the present context.